-The Board received assurance from Mr Davies as Managing Director and Mr Mallett as Chief Financial Officer that in their opinion, the financial records of the entity have been properly maintained and that the financial statements on the basis of a sound system of risk management and internal control which is operating effectively.
+The Board received assurance from Ian Davies as Managing Director and Gary Mallett as Chief Financial Officer that in their opinion, financial records have been properly maintained and financial statements made on the basis of a sound and effectively operating system of risk management and internal control.

-The company's external auditor attended the 2017 annual general meeting in order to answer questions from shareholders.
+Senex's external auditor attended the 2018 Annual General Meeting to answer questions from shareholders.